-5.4.4.6.1 CM Acquire Receive & Transmit Channels
+5.4.4.6.1 CM Acquire Receive and Transmit Channels

 This section corresponds to the "Registration with the CMTS" section in [DOCSIS-MULPI].
-This describes the steps the eCM performs during registration when the CM starts to acquire all the Receive & Transmit Channels as directed by the CMTS.
+This describes the steps the eCM performs during registration when the CM starts to acquire all the Receive and Transmit Channels as directed by the CMTS.
 The behavior here is the same as defined in MULPI.

-5.4.4.6.2 CM Completes Registration
+5.4.4.6.2 CM Completes Registration78

 This section corresponds to the "Registration with the CMTS" section in [DOCSIS-MULPI].
-This describes the steps the eCM performs during registration after the CM completes Receive & Transmit Channel acquisition.
+This describes the steps the eCM performs during registration after the CM completes Receive and Transmit Channel acquisition.
 The behavior here is the same as in [DOCSIS-MULPI] except if the REG-ACK retries are exceeded or if the primary upstream service flow cannot be established the eCM Starts One-way mode of operation.
-Also, after registration is complete the eCM sends a Notification message to the DSG Client Controlled that "Two-way operation" is OK and also informs the DSG Client Controller of the upstream channel ID.
-If the CM has registered in Multiple Transmit Mode, it MUST choose the lowest numbered UCID from its Transmit Channel Set (TCS) to signal to the DSG Client Controller.
-MSOs may allocate low UCID values to the relevant upstreams to maintain the same technique for DSG regionalization for 3.0 DSG eCMs.
+Also, after registration is complete the eCM sends a Notification message to the DSG Client Controlled that "Two-way operation" is OK.

-Figure 5-27 - CM Completes Registration
+Figure 5-27 - CM Completes Registration79

-5.4.4.7 DOCSIS 3.0 DSG eCM Operation 70
+5.4.4.7 DOCSIS 3.0 DSG eCM Operation 80

 This section corresponds to the "Periodic Maintenance" section in [DOCSIS-MULPI].
-Like the DOCSIS Pre-3.0 DSG eCM, the 3.0 DSG eCM uses the same the concepts of One-way Operation, Two-way Operation Disabled, and the reception of a Invalid DSG Channel notification.
+Like the DOCSIS Pre-3.0 DSG eCM, the 3.0 DSG eCM uses the same the concepts of One-way Operation, Two-way Operation Disabled, and the reception of an Invalid DSG Channel notification.
 The messages sent between the DSG Client Controller and the DSG eCM are detailed in Section 5.4.4.1.1.